 Note that for electrons with close enough wave-vectors

 the matrix elements of the interaction in Eq. (\ref{I_in}) are independent of both ${\bf k}_2$ and ${\bf k}_1$: ${\cal V}_{{\bf k}_2-{\bf k}_1-{\bf q}}\approx {\cal V}_{{\bf q}}$.
-Therefore, the sum over ${\bf k}_2$ picks up the products of the operators describing simultaneous creation of a hole and an electron with opposite spins.
-The superpositions of such electron-hole pair operators can be related to {\it collective spin operators of itinerant electrons} penetrating into the barrier.
-Let us introduce first the operator of the total spin of the electrons penetrating into a thick barrier ($a\gg\lambda$), say, from the right ferromagnet:
+In this case the sum over ${\bf k}_2$ picks up the products of the operators describing simultaneous creation of a hole and an electron with opposite spins.
+The superpositions of such electron-hole pair operators are related to {\it electron spin operators}.
+Let us introduce first the operator of the total spin of the electrons penetrating into the barrier from the right ferromagnet:

 Here $\chi^{(0)}_{\alpha{\bf k}}(x)$ (\ref{Sol0}) exponentially decays over the distances of the order of $\lambda$ from the right boundary.
-At the end of this paper (see, Eq. (\ref{Sz1})) we calculate $S^r_z$ and show that it is a macroscopic quantity (much greater than unity), so that it can be treated as a classical spin.
+In Appendix \ref{sec_app} we calculate $S^r_z$ [see, Eq. (\ref{Sz1})] and show that it is a macroscopic quantity much greater than unity, so that it can be treated as a classical spin.
 Then the operators $S^{r+}$ and $S^{r-}$, raising and lowering the total spin $S^r_z$, can be introduced as